Philosophy of ministry at alderwood

 We want to support and empower current volunteer leaders by providing clearer guidelines and expectations.
 This is not about adding more burden but helping volunteers feel confident in their alignment with mission, vision, and values.
 Alderwood leadership is in constant conversations about scaling and growth, which often means limiting ancillary ministries to keep the main thing the main thing.

 Alderwood has traditionally been a staff led and elder governed church with highly engaged membership.
 The desire is to provide more clarity for current and future volunteer led ministries.
-This document would be approved by the board, with executive team recommending changes as needed.
+This Philosophy of Ministry would be approved by the board, with executive team recommending changes as needed.

 The philosophy isn’t meant to stifle creativity, but rather to provide a clear framework within which creativity can thrive.
 By understanding the church’s core values and mission, ministries will have the freedom to innovate in ways that align with the overall vision.